codeporting-translator/Docs/en/translator/cs2cpp/documentation/getting-started/index.md

 # Quick start #

+> Note!
+If you already have experience working with the old translator and want to learn about the new features and differences of the current Roslyn-based translator, you can immediately follow the link to the [Next Gen](next-gen/index.md) section.

 To translate a single C# file, a project, or an entire solution, follow these steps:

 1. [Install](installation.md) CodePorting Translator Cs2Cpp on your computer.